oratekch/docker-s3-dir-backup/README.md

 Backups a directory to S3 after gzipping it and checking if it's different from the last one.
 This avoids to upload multiple backups that are all equals.

-You can also exclude one or more directories from the backup just adding an empty file `exclude_dir_from_backup` inside every directory.

 Image runs as a cron job by default evey minute.
 Period may be changed by tuning `BACKUP_CRON_SCHEDULE` environment variable.

 May also be run as a one time backup job by using `backup.sh` script as command.